Keavon/Thesis/src/paper/thesis.md

 <h3 id="ch-3-2">3.2 Modifier Nodes</h3>

 The Blend node takes two input textures and composites them as a single output.
 Two examples are shown in Figure 18.
 The blend mode can be selected between "Normal", "Dissolve", "Multiply", "Screen", "Add (Linear Dodge)", "Overlay", and "Subtract" which uses the industry-standard compositing blend equations.
-Opacity can be set to favor the top or bottom input more in the "Normal", "Dissolve", and "Overlay" modes while it has no effect in the others in this implementation.
+Opacity can be set to favor the top or bottom input more in the "Normal", "Dissolve", and "Overlay" modes while it has no effect on the others in this implementation.

 ![](Nodes%20-%20Blend.png)

 <div id="fig-18" class="figure-caption">
 Figure 18: Blend node used in two example compositing scenarios.
 </div>